bitsofcotton/p2/README.md

 Also, one of a predictor for being controlled stream.

-There's a plenty of the room for this repository s.t. fibonatti heuristics to detect and correct or use another (range, unit, step) for the predictor switching (\*cherry picker\*) monitoring the walk on prediciton-(next input) inner product stream however this needs huge computation resources in general.
+There's a plenty of the room for this repository s.t. fibonacci heuristics to detect and correct or use another (range, unit, step) for the predictor switching (\*cherry picker\*) monitoring the walk on prediciton-(next input) inner product stream however this needs huge computation resources in general.
 (The p1/pp3n \| p0/p0 pipe needs at most O(n^2) arithmetic calculation and elementary function call order for n-range inputs.
 We need call for this with O(n^3) order to do such heuristics, overall they're O(n^5), it's huge enough.)

 # XXX
 The p\*-series makes the hypothesis the function is unique and how to use internal status is completely only unique.